The Ultimate Bali Travel Guide 2025: Best Areas to Visit and What to Do

 Kuta: Drunken Australians (Beachside)

 Avoid this place.
 It's packed with tourists, tourist shops, and cheap souvenirs.
 This is the most "rough around the edges" location.
 This place is full of Australians who are there to get shit-faced.
-I wouldn't even mention this place, but people mistakingly spend time here so I'll try to save you from a hard lesson learned.
+I wouldn't even mention this place, but people mistakenly spend time here, so I'll try to save you from a hard lesson learned.

 Zero days.